kubevirt/user-guide/docs/operations/installation.md

 KubeVirt can be installed using the KubeVirt operator, which manages the lifecycle of all the KubeVirt core components.
 Below is an example of how to install KubeVirt's latest official release.
+It supports to deploy KubeVirt on both x86_64 and Arm64 platforms.

     # Point at latest release
     $ export RELEASE=$(curl https://storage.googleapis.com/kubevirt-prow/release/kubevirt/kubevirt/stable.txt)